 Indiana University Purdue University Indianpolis - IUPUI

-2 years of experience in student services, higher education, or a related field.
+2 years of experience in fundraising, sales, a higher education foundation, or a related field.

 Combinations of related education and experience may be considered.